Easily Point A Domain to Blogger A Step by Step Guide

 • For the Value or Destination, enter ghs.google.com

-• Leave the TTL as it is unless you know what you’re doing (most people just leave it).
+• You should not change the TTL unless you are sure of what you are doing (most people leave it alone)..

 Add the second (unique) CNAME record from Blogger.